mrahmadt/TheHub-MSTeams-App/README.md

 ## Prerequisites

-- You must have The Hub hosted with your own domain, below steps will not work if you are using *.azurewebsites.net
+- You must have The Hub hosted in your own domain, below steps will not work if you are using *.azurewebsites.net
 - Your domain must be accessible via https (http is NOT supported)